Heinerion/heinerion.github.io/index.md

 * Gelangweilt
 * Vielleicht ein bisschen auf der simpleren Seite ;-)

+## Perle der Weisheit

 > “You gotta train like hell until the point where your hair falls out.
-That’s the only way to become truly strong.” – Saitama
+That’s the only way to become truly strong.”
+> – Saitama